resulozdemir/RaspberryPiPicoLTE/Weekly Reports/First Week Report.md

 ### 2. Installations
 - Thonny was installed for coding with MicroPython.
-- The modem was registered on connect.sixfab.com
 - MicroPython was installed on the Raspberry Pi Pico W.
 - The SDK was cloned from the GitHub repository, and the Pico LTE SDK installation was completed.
 - To test if everything was working properly, sample code was executed.

+### Challenges
+- "Unsufficient balance to activate sim." error received.
+Failed to activate sim on connect.sixfab.com

 ### References